 Phi Kappa Phi Study Abroad Grants

 Phi Kappa Phi Study Abroad Grants are designed to help support undergraduates as they seek knowledge and experience in their academic fields by studying abroad.
 Fifty $1,000 grants are awarded each year.
-Your study abroad program begins between May 1, 2020, and June 30, 2021.
-The completed application and supporting materials must be submitted typically in early March.
+Eligible study abroad programs must begins between May 1st and June 30th (of the following year).
+The deadline to submit a completed application and supporting materials is typically in early March.